global-input/global-input-react/README.md

 ```
 In the above example, you need to replace ```signIn()``` with whatever function that you have implemented to accept username and password to validate user credential.

 The value of the ```id``` of the form in the above example identifies the form data when the user stores/loads it from/to the encrypted storage on his/her mobile device.
-The place holder ```###username###``` can be used to identify form data when multiple user accounts are created on the same application/domain.
+The place holder ```###username###``` is used when a user needs to have multiple user accounts on the same application/domain.

 This means that users can sign in to your application by pushing stored credentials from the mobile devices to your application.
-This speeds up the sign process allowing users to set up complicated passwords without the need to remember them.
-Also it increases security when security when signing in to your application using shared devices in public view.
+This speeds up the sign in process allowing users to set up complicated passwords without the need to remember them.
+Also, it  increases security when users need to sign into your application using shared devices in public view.

 ## More Examples
 * [Content Transfer Example](https://globalinput.co.uk/global-input-app/content-transfer)